Monkey

 Word added to the name of the department in episode 5, as part of a reshuffle (making it DoSAC) Click to show or hide the answer

-Alastair Campbell type, played by Peter Capaldi Click to show or hide the answer
+The aggressive, profane and feared director of communications – said to be modelled on Alastair Campbell – played by Peter Capaldi Click to show or hide the answer

 Nicola Murray – replaces Hugh Abbot (Chris Langham's character) as head of DoSAC in Series 3: played by Click to show or hide the answer